jina-ai/jina/docs/concepts/executor/docarray-v2.md

         return docs_return
 ```

-For our Executor we define an input schema `InputDoc` and an output schema `OutputDoc` which are `Document`.
+For our Executor you define an input schema `InputDoc` and an output schema `OutputDoc` which are `Document`.
-We then define the `bar` endpoint which takes as input a `DocumentArray` of `InputDoc` and return a `DocumentArray` of
+You then define the `bar` endpoint which takes as input a `DocumentArray` of `InputDoc` and return a `DocumentArray` of
 `OutputDoc`.
-Note that here the type hint is actually more that just a hint, and like in FastAPI we infer the actual
+Note that here the type hint is actually more that just a hint, the Executor infer the actual
 schema of the endpoint from the type hint.

 There is also a way to explicitly define the schema of the endpoint.
 This is done by using the `input_type` and